How Physics Textbooks Embed Meaning in the Equals Sign: Results

-In addition to a shift in the frequency of category types used, there are also changes in the sub-type of assignment signs as the material becomes more advanced.
+In addition to a shift in the frequency of the equal sign categories, there are also changes in the sub-type of assignment equal sign as the material becomes more advanced.
 Introductory textbooks have a roughly even distribution of usage between symbolic and numeric assignments, a consequence of the many worked problems with numbers given.
 Intermediate and advanced textbooks, however, use far greater proportions of symbolic assignments.
-The intermediate \textit{Mechanics} textbook \cite{Taylor2005} had a 10:1 ratio of symbolic--to--numeric assignment--type equals sign, where the advanced \textit{Electricity \& Magnetism} book \cite{Griffiths1999EM} had a 22:1 ratio.
+The intermediate \textit{Mechanics} textbook~\cite{Taylor2005} had a 10:1 ratio of symbolic--to--numeric assignment equal signs, where the advanced \textit{Electricity \& Magnetism} book~\cite{Griffiths1999EM} had a 22:1 ratio.
 Even when sample problems are present in these texts, the use of numbers is discounted in favor of more abstract, symbolic representations.